Examining Boards

 Cases of fraud

 Fraud (including plagiarism) is taken very seriously.
-If an examiner ascertains fraud, he/she notifies the student in question and reports this to the secretary of the Examining Board.
-Depending on the severity of the fraud, the Examining Board imposes sanctions (Regulations and Guidelines of the Examining Boars, see links in upper right column, Art.
-21 and 22).
+If an examiner suspects fraud, he/she will inform the student in question and report this to the secretary of the examining board.
+After hearing both sides, the examining board can establish fraud.
+Depending on the seriousness of the fraud committed, sanctions will be imposed by the examining board (See also: Education and Examination Regulations, chapter 'Fraud').